-While den surveys should be conducted to determine if SJKF are denning on site, CDFW recommends assuming presence of SJKF acquiring an Incidental Take Permit (ITP) prior to ground-disturbing activities, pursuant to Fish and Game Code section 2081 subdivision (b).
+This Project warrants consultation with CDFW and acquisition of an an Incidental Take Permit (ITP) prior to ground-disturbing activities, pursuant to Fish and Game Code section 2081 subdivision (b).
+The existing ITP issued to OXY/CRC does not include the proposed Project as a Covered Activity.